andrewrk/chem/readme.md

 (animation_name, params) ->

 `Sprite::setAnimationName(animation_name)`

+    Changes the sprite's animation to the one indexed by `animation_name`.

+    Note that you probably also want to call `setFrameIndex(0)` if you want the new animation to start from the beginning.

 `Sprite::setAnimation(animation)`

+    Changes the sprite's animation to `animation`.

+    Note that you probably also want to call `setFrameIndex(0)` if you want the new animation to start from the beginning.

 `Sprite::getSize()`

+    Like `Sprite::size` but takes scale and current frame into account.

 `Sprite::getTopLeft()`
 `Sprite::getBottomRight()`

+    Convenience methods returning a `Vec2d` instance of corners of the sprite.
+    Takes into account scale and current frame.
+    Does not take into account rotation.

+`Sprite::getTopLeft()`

 `Sprite::getTop()`
 `Sprite::getLeft()`
 `Sprite::getBottom()`
 `Sprite::getRight()`

+    Convenience methods returning the location of edges of the sprite.
+    Takes into account scale and current frame.
+    Does not take into account rotation.

 `Sprite::setLeft(x)`
 `Sprite::setRight(x)`
 `Sprite::setTop(y)`
 `Sprite::setBottom(y)`

+    Convenience methods to set the location of edges of the sprite.
+    Takes into account scale and current frame.
+    Does not take into account rotation.

 `Sprite::isTouching(sprite)`

+    Returns boolean of whether the sprite is colliding with another.
+    Takes into account scale and current frame.
+    Does not take into account rotation.

 `Sprite::setVisible(visible)`
+`Sprite::setZOrder(zorder)`
 `Sprite::setFrameIndex(frame_index)`
 `Sprite::setLoop(loop)`
 `Sprite::setAnimationStartDate(animation_start_date)`